HMS Diomede (F16): Royal Navy service

 In 1977, Diomede took part in the Fleet Review, in honor of Queen Elizabeth II's Silver Jubilee as part of the 3rd Frigate Squadron.
 The ship was adopted by the borough of Langbaurgh in North Yorkshire in 1978.

 Also in the 1970s, Diomede was one of the seven Leanders used as the fictional for the BBC TV drama series Warship.
 All members of the crew were given Hero cap tallies for filming purposes.

 Her modernisation that would have given her Exocet and Sea Wolf was cancelled due to John Nott's 1981 Defence Review and she was intended to be placed in the Standby Squadron but the decision was repealed due to the 1982 Falklands War.
-During the Falklands conflict she was sent to intercept a possible Argentinian type 42 and escorted an Rfa vessel around the coast to Chile.
+During the Falklands conflict she was sent to intercept a possible Argentine type 42 destroyer and escorted an Royal Fleet Auxiliary vessel around the coast to Chile.
 During that year, Diomede was deployed to the Persian Gulf as part of the Armilla patrol.